 — Life is a Gift. —

 Those things — food, air, water, family, love, and life itself — they aren’t payment.
 They’re not our due, for getting good grades and working overtime on weekends; for sacrificing our dreams to work a 9-5, for making our mortgage payments on time and always being faithful.
 They’re not something that must be earned and that can therefore be taken away, if we don’t do enough, or well enough.
 When we get sick.
 When we are working on something that someone else doesn’t value (like that dream, that purpose, for example).
 Not one of us could possibly earn their keep on this good Earth, if the universe were keeping tabs.
+Those things are gifts.

 Friendship, love, peace, joy, dancing, trees, fresh air, water… all the best things in life, whatever those are to you, those are all gifts.
 All of the best things in life are.
 All of life is.